SoikatHasanAhmed/PyTorch_Project_Template/README.md

 ## To-do

-- [x] Make a basic template/Steal a template ([You](https://github.com/victoresque/pytorch-template) have received 75%
-  thanks and [You](https://github.com/fourson/DeblurGAN-pytorch) have received 22% thanks.
+- [x] Make a basic template/Steal a template and act like you own it ([You](https://github.com/victoresque/pytorch-template) have received 75% thanks and [You](https://github.com/fourson/DeblurGAN-pytorch) have received 22% thanks.
 I will keep 3% as I am still editing your codes.
 Kudos!)
 - [x] Make option for GAN/No GAN project
 - [x] Check for tree copy errors - Project creation is OK!
 - [ ] Make projects with example models